voxpupuli/puppet-icinga2/README.md

 * `puppet` Copies the key, cert and CAcert from the Puppet ssl directory to the Icinga pki directory.
   * Linux: `/etc/icinga2/pki`
   * Windows: `C:/ProgramData/icinga2/etc/icinga2/pki`
+* `icinga2` Uses the icinga2 CLI to generate a Certificate and Key The ticket is generated on the Puppetmaster by using the configured 'ticket_salt' in a custom function.
 * `none` Does nothing and you either have to manage the files yourself as file resources or use the `ssl_key`, `ssl_cert`, `ssl_ca` parameters.